FunkyMuse/funkymuse.github.io/_posts/2025-06-13-pr-philosophy-8-ys.md

 - Kotlin became first-class (and thank you JetBrains, even though i was just getting comfortable with Java)
 - Architectural patterns keep evolving from MVP to MVVM to MVI

-When i review code, my first question is: will this survive the next major platform update or trend?
+When i review code, my first question is: will this survive the next major platform update, trend or some other library that influences the code?

 Here's what i actually look for: